Weathercold/nixfiles/README.md

 ## Repository Structure

+I try to make the repo structure as close to that of nixpkgs as possible, differing from it only when it makes sense.

 Each part of this repo (`home`, `lib`, `nixos`, `pkgs`) has a subflake that can be used as flake input by specifying a directory like this:
 `github:Weathercold/nixfiles?dir=home`